GaelicGrime/RegExpress/README.md

 <br/>

-The archive, wich is attached to each release, contains an executable that runs in Windows 10.
+The archive, which is attached to each release, contains an executable that runs in Windows 10.

 The sources can be compiled with Visual Studio 2019 that includes the next workloads: